Planning to Invest in a Franchise?

 Many entrepreneurs who decide to purchase a franchise are surprised to learn that, in many cases, they will need to present a business plan to someone well before they open the doors to customers.

-Cayenne Consulting will work with franchisees to develop a business plan that will demonstrate just why you are the right person to own and operate a franchise.
+Cayenne Consulting works with you to develop a business plan that will demonstrate just why you are the right person to own and operate the franchise.
 The franchise business plan will show that you have the requisite skills, talent, background, experience, and resources to successfully start and grow a business that provides real products and services to the community.
 The franchise business plan must be as professional as you intend for the business to be.
 Make no mistake, it must represent you.

 Your business plan will likely be 15-25 pages in length and include informative charts, tables, images, and graphs that will aid in giving the reader a better understanding of the business.
 At a minimum, your franchise business plan must include:

 - An Executive Summary

 - A description of the company’s products and/or services